 Chylomicrons are assembled in the intestinal mucosa as a means to transport dietary cholesterol and triglycerides to the rest of the body.
 Chylomicrons are, therefore, the molecules formed to mobilize dietary (exogenous) lipids.
 The predominant lipids of chylomicrons are triglycerides (see Table above).
 The apolipoproteins that predominate before the chylomicrons enter the circulation include apoB-48 and apoA-I, apoA-II and apoA-IV.
 ApoB-48 combines only with chylomicrons.

 Chylomicrons leave the intestine via the lymphatic system and enter the circulation at the left subclavian vein.
 In the bloodstream, chylomicrons acquire apoC-II and apoE from plasma HDLs.
 In the capillaries of adipose tissue and muscle, the fatty acids of chylomicrons are removed from the triglycerides by the action of lipoprotein lipase (LPL), which is found on the surface of the endothelial cells of the capillaries.
 The apoC-II in the chylomicrons activates LPL in the presence of phospholipid.
 The free fatty acids are then absorbed by the tissues and the glycerol backbone of the triglycerides is returned, via the blood, to the liver and kidneys.
-Glycerol is converted to the glycolytic intermediate dihydroxyacetone phosphate (DHAP).
+Within the liver the glycerol is phosphorylated by glycerol kinase.
+The resultant glycerol-3-phosphate is then converted to the glycolytic intermediate, dihydroxyacetone phosphate (DHAP), via the action of cytosolic glycerol-3-phosphate dehydrogenase (GPD1), and is utilized for glucose synthesis via the gluconeogenesis pathway.
 During the removal of fatty acids, a substantial portion of phospholipid, apoA and apoC is transferred to HDLs.
 The loss of apoC-II prevents LPL from further degrading the chylomicron remnants.

 Chylomicron remnants, containing primarily cholesteryl esters, apoE and apoB-48, are then delivered to, and taken up by, the liver.
 The remnant particle must be of a sufficiently small size such that can pass through the fenestrated endothelial cells lining the hepatic sinusoids and enter into the space of Disse.
 Chylomicron remnants can then be taken up by hepatocytes via interaction with the LDL receptor which requires apoE.
 In addition, while in the space of Disse chylomicron remnants can accumulate additional apoE that is secreted free into the space.
 This latter process allows the remnant to be taken up via the chylomicron remnant receptor, which is a member of the LDL receptor-related protein (LRP) family.
 The recognition of chylomicron remnants by the hepatic remnant receptor also requires apoE.
 Chylomicron remnants can also remain sequestered in the space of Disse by binding of apoE to heparan sulfate proteoglycans and/or binding of apoB-48 to hepatic lipase.
 While sequestered, chylomicron remnants may be further metabolized which increases apoE and lysophospholipid content allowing for transfer to LDL receptors or LRP for hepatic uptake.